 Isopropyl alcohol is a sedative-hypnotic agent whose toxicity closely resembles that of ethanol, with which it shares strong structural similarity.
 Like ethanol, isopropyl alcohol's precise mechanism of action in the central nervous system (CNS) remains uncertain.
 Changes in membrane fluidity and/or function, and interactions with neurotransmitter receptors, are believed to account for the CNS effects of alcohols and other simple hydrocarbons.
 There is a linear relationship between the molecular weight of alcohols and their sedative effects: As size increases, so does sedation.
 Thus, isopropyl alcohol is marginally more potent than ethanol at comparable concentrations.

 In untreated animals, the median lethal dose lies between 4 and 8 g/kg.
-Many sources estimate the lethal dose to be 250 mL in humans (eg, less than 400 mL of a 70 percent solution).
-It is important to recognize that, with treatment, adults and children have survived much larger ingestions [1,2].
+Many sources mistakenly estimate the lethal dose to be 250 mL in humans (eg, less than 400 mL of a 70 percent solution).
+It is important to recognize that, with supportive treatment alone, adults and children have survived much larger ingestions [1,2].